appwrite/appwrite/docs/tutorials/add-oauth2-provider.md

 src/Appwrite/Auth/OAuth2/XXX.php
 ```

-Inside this file, create a new class that extends the basic OAuth2 provider abstract class.
+Inside this file, create a new class that extends the essential OAuth2 provider abstract class.
 Note that the class name should start with a capital letter, as PHP FIG standards suggest.

 Once a new class is created, you can start to implement your new provider's login flow.
-We have prepared a starting point for Oauth provider class below, but you should also consider looking at other provider's implementation and try to follow the same standards.
+We have prepared a starting point for the Oauth provider class below, but you should also consider looking at other providers' implementation and following the same standards.

 ```php
 <?php